yosko99/zyzzstagram/README.md

 First you need to create `.env` file in `backend` directory and populate it by following `.env.example` file. </br>

-Make sure you have your SQL database running.
+Make sure you have your database running, or use the dockerized one in the main directory using `docker-compose up`.

 After everything is set, next time if you want to start the project all you need to do is run this command `npm run dev` from the main directory which will start server side and back side concurrently.